Ayman-Marghani/Chess-Game/README.md

 - Yassin Elsayed
 - Mahmoud Ibrahim

+## Note on Commit History
+This repository contains a single commit because we initially developed the project in a different repository.
+Due to encountered issues, we migrated the codebase here, resulting in a consolidated commit history.

 ## Contributing
 We welcome contributions to improve Chess-Game.
 Please feel free to fork the repository, make changes, and submit pull requests.